smitbhavsar93/ArrayNormalizer/README.md

 # ArrayNormalizer
+Short code to normalize an array.
+One of my first .c programs with arrays.

 ## How to run code
 For this code to work, drag and drop any of these .c files into a c programming compiler, the code for us was written on a software called Geany.